PHP Shipping Modules (Canada Post)

 );

-I have actually build to Class to keep in mind that we could have several stores in different location, from where we could be shipping items.
-However, if you have just one store, then you dont have to call the function setManufacturer every time, instead you can modify the class.canadapost.php's constructor and hardcode the items there.
+I have developed the Class by keeping in mind that we could have several stores in different location, from where we could be shipping items.
+However, if you have just one store, then you don’t have to call the function setManufacturer every time, instead you can modify the class.canadapost.php’s constructor and hardcode the items there.
 So, then, after initializing the class, all you need to do is call the setPrice function to set the total Price.

 $cPost->setPrice(15);